Areadrill/zazu/README.md

 + A function "parseCommand", which takes a Message object and the message text as arguments

-+ A function "help", which returns a srting explaining how the command works
++ A function "help", which returns a string explaining how the command works

 ## Todo list